Description of Marine Heatwaves (Spatial Coverage and Integrated Degree Days):

 Values indicate monthly percent of an LME area affected by heatwave

-Description of Time Series: This time series shows the monthly heatwave spatial coverage for Lake Superior.
-During the last five years heatwave coverage has trended upward but the five-year average is within the 10th and 90th percentiles of all observed data in the time series.
+This time series shows the monthly heatwave spatial coverage for Lake Superior.
+During the last five years heatwave coverage has shown no significant trend and the five-year average is within the 10th and 90th percentiles of all observed data in the time series.

 Indicator Source Information: